Pace University Press

 Pace University Press is a university press affiliated with Pace University in New York City.
-The press—which was established in the late 1980s by Pace University professors Sherman Raskin and Mark Hussey—is most known for publishing works that analyze the work of Virginia Woolf.
+The press—which was established in the late 1980s by Pace University professors Sherman Raskin and Mark Hussey—is most known for publishing works that analyze the writing of Virginia Woolf.
 Pace University Press also publishes journals that focus on beat poetry, comic books, psychology, and acting, among other topics.